33Surya66/Bitespeed/README.md

 # Bitespeed Identity Reconciliation API

-An identity reconciliation API for consolidating customer contact information for FluxKart.com, integrating with Bitespeed.
+A robust identity reconciliation API for consolidating customer contact information.
 This API provides an `/identify` endpoint to reconcile contacts using email and phone number, with a PostgreSQL database managed via Prisma.
 Deployed on Render with self-pinging to prevent free-tier spin-down.

 ## Features